-- for the election of each nominee named in this Proxy Statement (see Proposal No. 1); - for ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012 (see Proposal No. 2); - for the advisory resolution to approve the Company's executive compensation (see Proposal No. 3); and - for submitting an advisory resolution on the compensation of our named executive officers to our stockholders every year (see Proposal No. 4).
+- for the election of each nominee named in this Proxy Statement (see Proposal No. 1); - for ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2013 (see Proposal No. 2); and - for the advisory resolution to approve the Company's executive compensation (see Proposal No. 3).

-Unless you give other instructions on your proxy card, the persons named as proxy holders on the proxy card will vote in accordance with the recommendations of the Board
+Unless you give other instructions on your proxy card, the persons named as proxy holders on the proxy card will vote in accordance with the recommendations of the Board.

 Who may vote?
-You may vote if you owned shares of our common stock at the close of business on April 16, 2012, which is the record date for the Annual Meeting.
+You may vote if you owned shares of our common stock at the close of business on April 5, 2013, which is the record date for the Annual Meeting.
 You are entitled to cast one vote in the election of directors for as many individuals as there are directors to be elected at the Annual Meeting and to cast one vote on each other matter presented at the Annual Meeting for each share of common stock you owned as of the record date.
-As of April 16, 2012, we had 39,286,206 shares of common stock outstanding.
+As of April 5, 2013, we had 39,709,212 shares of common stock outstanding.